Benjamin Baker (engineer): Tay bridge disaster

-Baker said in his statement to the court that he had built over 12 mi of railway viaduct, referring to his design of the elevated railroad in New York City in 1868, some of which still survives in Manhattan (unused).
+Baker said in his statement to the court that he had built over 12 mi of railway viaduct.

 By this time he had already become established as an authority on bridge construction.
 Shortly afterwards he was engaged on the work which made his reputation with the general public: the design and erection of the Forth Bridge (1890) in collaboration with Sir John Fowler and William Arrol.
 It was an almost unique design as a large cantilever bridge, and was built entirely in steel, another unprecedented development in bridge engineering.
 Stiffness was provided by hollow tubes which were riveted together so as to make sound joints.
 Baker promoted his design in numerous public lectures, and arranged demonstrations of the stability of the cantilever by using his assistants as stage props.